brettchalupa/pdsnake/README.md

-# Snake for Playdate
+# PDSnake

-A simple yet polished snake game for the Playdate handheld console.
+A simple yet polished Snake game for the Playdate handheld console.

+## Development

+Uses Just for commands:

+- Compile: `just compile`
+- Compile and launch in Simulator: `just run`